adamsmd/fileinfo/README.md

-# libstat
+# `libstat`

 ## What?

-Portable functions for collecting all of the meta-data stored about a file in a filesystem.
+Portable functions for collecting all the meta-data a file system has about a file.

 ## Why?